cdabakoglu/TennisMultiAgent-RL/README.md

 - PPO
 - A2C
 - A3C
-- Train for better optimum score by using best model according to experiences
+- Train to get better optimum score by using best model according to experiences
 ```